BogdanValentin/FishingParadise/README.md

 **Netherite Rod**
   ![Netherite Rod](https://i.imgur.com/NxNaWZs.png)
-  This rod has a **1/8** chance to cath something.
+  This rod has a **1/3** chance to catch something.
 It can catch Legendary Fish and other treasures such as: Nautilus Shells, Heart of the Sea, Angler Pottery Sherd, Prismarine.

 ## New Catchable Fish (and their cooked counterpart):
 - Anchoveta ![Anchoveta](https://imgur.com/FhFCM3i.png)